timChase98/388Example/README.md

 Periodically while  laying out your board you should run a DRC to verify there are no manufacturing issues.
 It is sometimes ok to wave DRC errors as Approved.
 If there is an error that you believe should be waved discuss this with Dr. Viall or myself before continuing.

-To verify you read this put a text file in the Renders folder titled "Verification.txt" that contains the line "No Green M&M's were harmed in the production of this board" and nothing else.
+To verify you read this put a text file in the Renders folder titled "verification.txt" that contains the line "No Green M&M's were harmed in the production of this board" and nothing else.

 #### Board Submission
-You will create a release called "Gerber Submission"
+You will create a release called "Gerber Submission" with an initial tag of v3.00

 DRC must be run on your board prior to submitting.
 Any unapproved DRC errors will result in your design being rejected.
 **Boards with critical DRC errors are unmanufacturable**

 **Boards must be clearly marked with identifying information** This includes the product name, Revision, Date, Lead layout engineer, all group members names, and the link to the project GitHub.
-An Example from a Seinor Design project is included below.
+An Example from a Senior Design project is included below.

 ![board](/readmeImg/renderedBoard.png)

 **Boards must have Fiducials for automated assembly.** Submissions that do not have 1mm fiducials in the bottom left (FID1), Top Right (FID2), and Top Left (FID3) will be rejected.
 Note the ordering of the three fiducials is important for automated assembly.
 The area around fiducials should be clear of components that may interfere with automatic recognition (i.e. mounting holes, pin headers etc.) for at least 3mm from any edge of the copper center.

-Boards will be submitted in a folder containing gerber files produced with the provided CAM files.
-To Load the CAM file open the CAM Processor and click the LOAD button.
-The output of the CAM processor should be set to the renders folder.
+Boards will be submitted in the form of gerber files located in the renders/gerbers directory.

 Directions to generate Gerber Files can be found [HERE](https://support.jlcpcb.com/article/149-how-to-generate-gerber-and-drill-files-in-kicad)